SAP/spartacus-docs/_pages/fsa/install/installing-sap-commerce-with-fsa-spartacus-4-0.md

     }
     ```

-    **Note**: The FSA Spartacus Sample Data store extension (financialspastore) is already in the list of extensions for both *financial_spa* and *financial_spa_integrations* recipes.
+    **Note**: The FSA Spartacus Sample Data store extension (financialspastore) is already in the list of extensions for both financial_spa and financial_spa_integrations recipes.

-4. Open a terminal or command prompt window inside the "sap-commerce-folder/installer" folder.
+4. Open a terminal or command prompt window inside the `sap-commerce-folder/installer` folder.

 5. Set up the recipe using the following commands.